 A pricey cut of meat doesn’t always yield a perfect steak, because it’s all about the preparation.
-Recently, I’ve fallen in love with a cooking technique called the reverse sear, which works great on the barbecue and yields the most tender, juicy steak that’s nearly impossible to over-cook.
+Recently, I fell in love with a cooking technique called the reverse sear, which works great on the barbecue and yields the most tender, juicy steak that’s nearly impossible to over-cook.
 I liken the process to a sous-vide without a sous-vide machine, and slow-cooking without the extensive time commitment.
 Here’s how to master the reverse sear.

 Why do you sear steak?

-In food terminology, searing is a technique in which you cook the surface of the food over high heat in order to form a brown crust.
+Searing is a technique in which you cook the surface of the food over high heat in order to form a brown crust.
 This browning process is called the Maillard reaction — a chemical reaction between amino acids and sugars in the food that gives us colour and flavour.

 So what does reverse-sear mean?